TheLastProject/mkblog.sh/README.md

 Then, run `mkblog.sh build <directory>` to build your blog.
 The HTML will be placed in a subdirectory named `build` in the directory you are building.

-If you want to edit what your blog looks like, just edit `templates/header.html` and `templates/footer.html` as you wish.
+To edit what your blog looks like, just edit `templates/header.html` and `templates/footer.html` according to your wishes.
+However, try to not remove the skip div element, as it aids accessibility.

 ## Example directory structure
 If you are doing everything right, your blog directory should look like this.